OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-5.md

 You can download a copy of the source code for this blog post [here](d365ts-pt5.zip)

-In the next part we'll take a look at hom we can integrate Azure Application Insights into the Webresources.
+In the next part we'll take a look at how we can integrate Azure Application Insights into the Webresources.

 Thanks for reading.
 Ollie